CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

  * information about lifecycle events and related entities (provenance)
  * technical information like checksum, size, file format, media type

+!!! note "Note"

     You can use [Qvain - Research Dataset Metadata Tool](https://www.fairdata.fi/en/qvain/), to create core metadata for your dataset.
     It will be published in [Etsin - Research Data Finder](https://www.fairdata.fi/en/services/etsin/).

 ***Administrative metadata***